-Pullman, Washington, United States
+Pullman, WA, United States

 Troy Hall is a building located on the Washington State University campus in Pullman, Washington.
 The original construction of the building took place in 1924 and was completed in 1926.
 The building was named after David S. Troy who was a member of the WSU Board of Regents from 1910 to 1916 and later became a state representative and state senator.
 Since Troy Hall’s initial construction, it has yet to undergo any major renovations, which resulted in a need for a substantial remodel to the point where it was closed in 2010.
 For many years it was on WSU’s list of major construction projects needed.
 The budget for the renovation was approximately $32.3 million, which began in the spring of 2016 and was scheduled to be complete by February of 2017.
 The hopes were that the building could then be occupied by April of that year.
 Upon completion, Troy Hall would provide 50,202 square feet dedicated to academic instruction as well as research space to support chemical and environmental sciences.